vlaaad/reveal/README.md

 ## To do

-- accordion navigation: auto-scroll to new tab
+- accordion navigation: click to request focus
 - text search (triggered either just by typing, or with a shortcut)
 - context menu should allow text input that is then evaluated on selection
 - more representations of objects: